From libraries to open access

 However, comments are nice, but the reason for establishing this website was not a new reviewing procedure but mainly a cheap publication site.

 I see many advantages in vpl-reports.de and hope they all will be fullfilled.
 There is, however, a principle disadvantage, that is the possibility that papers here may be overlooked.
 (I have this experience also from peer-reviewed journals but only in rare cases.)
-I may try to get vpl-reports.de listed in scientific indexes (I do not yet know if that will work and for free), but I will mainly trust in search engines.
+Unfortunately, vpl-reports.de papers will not be listed in scientific indexes, but I am trusting in search engines and the word of mouth.
 In addition, you may, please, tell your students and colleagues if you think a paper published here would be particularly interesting or important for them.
-As long it is for personal and non-commercial use, you are free to distribute the papers published on vpl-reports.de in printed or electronic form, provided nothing is changed and the original link to this website is given.
+As long it is for personal and non-commercial use, you are free to distribute the papers published in vpl-reports.de in printed or electronic form, provided nothing is changed and the original link to this website is given.